 Have you experienced the classical “full immersion” where someone throws you into a pool so that you can learn how to swim?

-If yes, then you will know how guinea pig is going to feel in such circumstance – scared!
-Most of the people getting guinea pigs bath them just like anyone used to give baths to their infants.
+If yes, then you will know how the guinea pig is going to feel in such circumstances.
+Most likely scared!
+Most of the people that get guinea pigs as pets bath them just like anyone used to give baths to their infants.
 This is wrong!
 Guinea pigs don’t like water that much and they certainly don’t like to swim (at least some of them).

 Now the question arises, can guinea pigs swim in a bathtub?
-The answer to this mystery is yes.
+Yes, guinea pigs can swim in a bathtub.
 They do swim if the other possible alternative for them is to sink.
 Guinea pigs typically don’t like swimming.
-Still, when we visit YouTube and do some internet research, we can find a lot of videos that show guinea pig while they swim.
+Still, when we visit YouTube and do some internet research, we can find a lot of videos that show guinea pigs while they swim.
 It proves that guinea pigs can swim, but they only do it when it’s necessary.

-The guinea pig can swim and doggie paddle in a bathtub.
-You will experience guinea pig doing it if you decide to bath them.
+You will experience your guinea pig swimming if you decide to bath them.
 If a guinea pig doesn’t start swimming, you can teach them.

-If you are trying this to add some daily activity for your guinea pig, then don’t.
+If you are trying this to add some daily activity for your guinea pig, then don’t by implementing swimming.
 It’s better to introduce an activity like taking it outside so it can run around free and enjoy the fresh air.

 Guinea pigs usually don’t like swimming, and it’s something that they will not do on their own.
 They can swim only if their life is at risk for survival.
 It is of extreme importance to remember this fact while keeping a guinea pig that is accustomed to living in a dry environment.
 They find the bathing and swimming activities traumatic.
 Taking all of this information into consideration, it is not a smart idea to put a guinea pig into a bathtub full of water.

-If the guinea pig is paddling crazily to reach at the other end of the pool, it means that it does not like swimming.
-So typically, the answer to the question do guinea pigs like playing in water is mostly “no” if they aren’t exposed to water in early life.
+If the guinea pig is paddling crazily to reach at the other end of the pool, it means that it doesn’t like swimming.
+So typically, the answer to the question do guinea pigs like playing in the water is mostly “no” if they aren’t exposed to water in early life.

 They aren’t born to swim.
 Their paws are small as compared to the body, and the back is delicate.
 It makes swimming stressful and hard for guinea pigs.
 There are chances that they might get hurt.
 If the level of water rises above the nose, it might result in upper respiratory infection.
 Frequent bathing makes their skin dry out and itchy.

 Some of the guinea pigs do enjoy bathing, but most of them don’t.
-If you believe that the guinea pig might like water, the owner of the guinea pig might opt to add in the water instead of making them swim.
-It can be done in a bathtub easily, but you need to be very careful because the bathtub shouldn’t be huge.
+If you believe that the guinea pig might like water, you can use the bathtub, but you need to be very careful because the bathtub shouldn’t be huge.

 Fill water in the bathtub to a level that it stays below their full legs.
 They don’t like getting a bath often, but if guinea pig enjoys the water, then you can go for a small bathtub where a guinea pig can enjoy some swimming time.